<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 Takt Time

-The average amount of time between the beginning of one activity until the start of the next, meaning rhythm in German.
+The average amount of time between the beginning of one activity and the start of the next, meaning rhythm in German.

 TIM WOOD